thacherT1D/webdevstuff/Data_Structures__Algorithms/Hash_Tables.desc.md

 The input for the hashing function will be a key and the output some hashed value.

-If you recall from Q2 how you always got back the same value for a given string when used in a hashing function for passwords, you will always get back the same value for a given key when used in the hash table's hashing function.
+If you recall from Q2 how our password hashing functions always returned the same value for a given string, the hashing functions for hash tables operate in the same way.
-The difference being the format in which the output value is provided.
+The main difference between the two being the the format in which the output value is provided in.
-For hash tables the format will likely be some hexadecimal value as memory address are generally in hexadecimal form, usually starting with `0x`.
+Our password hashing function may return a hash that looks something like `2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824`, whereas the value produced by a hash table's hashing function might be formated in hexidecimal form like `0x12DF`.
-The hash table's hashing function will also know the particular contiguous block of memory that has been alocated to your hash table (array), and only spit out a hexadecimal value in that range.
+Memory address on your computer are referenced by these hex values, so what the hash function is doing is simply pointing to an index in your hash table.

 Whenever you are trying to *lookup* or *set* a key-value pair on a hashtable you are providing that key to the hashing function.